Judicial Branch Home >

 Power of Attorney

-A "Power of Attorney" is a written document often used when someone wants another adult to handle their financial or property matters.
+"Power of Attorney" is a written document often used when someone wants another adult to handle their financial or property matters.
 A Power of Attorney is a legal form but is NOT a court form.
+A Power of Attorney cannot be used to give someone the power to bring a lawsuit on your behalf.
+Only licensed attorneys can bring lawsuits on behalf of the individuals they represent.

-The "principal" is the person who creates a Power of Attorney document and they give authority to another adult who is called an "attorney-in-fact."
-The attorney-in-fact does NOT have to be a lawyer, but must be a competent adult (18 years or older).
-The principal has the right to revoke or cancel the Power of Attorney at any time and may put a specific time limit in the document saying how long it is valid.
+The "principal" is the person who creates a Power of Attorney document, and they give authority to another adult who is called an "attorney-in-fact."
+The attorney-in-fact does NOT have to be a lawyer and CANNOT act as an attorney for the principal.
+The attorney-in-fact must be a competent adult (18 years or older).
+The principal has the right to revoke or cancel the Power of Attorney at any time and may put a specific time limit in the document as to how long it is valid.

 Talk with a lawyer if you are not sure how to prepare a Power of Attorney for your situation or if you need legal advice.